 - 5.3.1 States and law enforcement agencies shall monitor the use and effects of all less-lethal weapons and related equipment they procure, deploy, and use for law enforcement purposes. - 5.3.2 Monitoring should include contextual information about the circumstances of use.
 Relevant data on those on whom force is used should be disaggregated, to the extent possible, for example by age, sex/gender, disability (where that exists), and ethnic group. - 5.3.3 Monitoring should include spot checks on less-lethal weapons and related equipment.
-The use of body-worn cameras when less-lethal weapons are used should also be considered.
+The use of body-worn cameras (or other suitable recording equipment) when less-lethal weapons are used should also be considered. - 5.3.4 Analysis of data should inform changes to training, guidance, deployment, and policy, as and where necessary.